 3589 Westwind Blvd., Santa Rosa, CA 95403

-REGISTER HERE – FULL
+REGISTER HERE – COMPLETE

 Hosted by the Sonoma and Gold Ridge RCD’s: Professionals and growers will discuss vineyard practices that improve soil health and sequester carbon.